suomitek/suomitek-appboard/docs/developer/build.md

-# The Kubeapps Build Guide
+# The Suomitek-appboard Build Guide

-This guide explains how to build Kubeapps.
+This guide explains how to build Suomitek-appboard.

 ## Prerequisites